-This RP/EA includes a finding of no significant impact (FONSI) in Appendix G. The preliminary FONSI was issued in Section 6.3.1 of the Draft RP/EA.
+This RP/EA includes a preliminary finding of no significant impact (FONSI) in Section 6.3.1.
 EPA's NEPA implementing procedures at 40 CFR 6.203(b)(1) state that "At least thirty (30) calendar days before making the decision on whether, and if so how, to proceed with a proposed action, the Responsible Official must make the EA and preliminary FONSI available for review and comment to the interested federal agencies, state and local governments, federally-recognized Indian tribes and the affected public.
 The Responsible Official must respond to any substantive comments received and finalize the EA and FONSI before making a decision on the proposed action."